markediez/listkeeper/README.md

 So far, the biggest challenge was setting up Oracle Virtual Box for Genymotion.
 For some reason, version 5.x disables the host's internet.
 I still don't understand how keeping a shortcut and startup icon when installing solved the issue.

+Figuring out how to override default behavior was harder than I thought.
+In particular, it took me hours to get the behavior I wanted for single click and long click with each list view item.
+I wanted (and succeded) to have a checkbox to check off an item and when it checks off have a strikethrough on the text.
+The first hurdle was retaining the onclick and onlongclick behavior of the list view when another focusable object exists (like a checkbox or another button).
+This was solved by simply adding focusable = "false" and focusableOnTouchMode = "false" on the element.
+The next big hurdle was keeping the ripple effect only on the view which was solved by specifying drawSelectorOnTop = "true" on the listview and setting the background of the checkbox as transparent.

 ## License